afifaniks/triagerX/README.md

         --wandb_project wandb_project_name
 ```
 ### DBRNN-A
-We reproduced DBRNN-A following this [repository](https://github.com/hacetin/deep-triage/tree/master) and the paper.
+We reproduced DBRNN-A following this [repository](https://github.com/hacetin/deep-triage/tree/master) and the original paper.
 Since it is based on Tensorflow, we recommend creating a new environment using this [requirements file](reproduction/dbrnna/requirements.dbrnna.yml) similar to our project.

 Once the environment is created and activated, run the following script

 ```bash
 python reproduction/dbrnna/main.py
 ```

+## Additional Materials
+Some additional notebooks are provided under [`notebook`](notebook) directory that were used for evaluation/exploratory analysis or visualization.